lbfalvy/pro-ui/README.md

 ```

 `id` can be either a string or a number.
 When the user moves a tab, `onMove` is
-called on the target container, with
+called on the target container, with the following arguments:

-- the position the tab should be moved to as the first argument,
+- the position the tab should be moved to
-- the ID of the moved tab as the second and
+- the ID of the moved tab
-- the metadata of the moved element as the third.
+- the metadata of the moved tab

 The children won't be moved by themselves, you have to store your children in
 an appropriate structure and handle the onMove event in the parent component.
-For an example of how this could be done, see the relevant story in the docs.
+For an example of how this could be done, see the story in the docs.

 See it in action at https://lbfalvy.github.io/pro-ui